 Proteins, carbohydrates, and fat

 Carbohydrates are not only good for gaining energy, but also to avoid injury.
 On a theoretical level, carbohydrate intake plays a significant role in influencing injury-risk status.

-Lack of carbohydrates leads to the fall of glycogen levels, which in turn can cause more muscle-protein to break down to compensate for our bodies preferred choice of "fuel supply."
+Lack of carbohydrates leads to the fall of glycogen levels, which in turn can cause more muscle-protein to break down to compensate for our body's preferred choice of "fuel supply."

-Since protein gets broken down in both endurance and strength training, and athletes diet must contain enough quantity of protein for synthesis after exercise.
+Since protein gets broken down in both endurance and strength training, an athlete's diet must contain enough quantity of protein for synthesis after exercise.